runtimeverification/proof-checker/docs/proof-language.md

 `Publish`
 :   * During the `gamma` phase, consume a pattern from the stack and push it to the list of axioms.
-    * During the `claim` phase consume a pattern from the stack and push it to the queue of claims.
+    * During the `claim` phase consume a pattern from the stack and push it to the stack of claims.
     * During the `proof` phase consume a proof from the stack and a claim from the queue of claims and assert that they are equal.

+    Note that since the claims form a stack, they must be proved in the reverse order they were declared in[^claims-stack-vs-queue].

+[^claims-stack-vs-queue]: This is convenient for the current implementation, but we may want to revist it later.

 ### Stack manipulation.